Teardown-Issue-Tracker-Maintainers/Teardown-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report an issue/bug with the game
-title: "[BUG] Title or description of issue"
+title: "[Bug] Title or description of issue"
 labels: bug
 assignees: ''